voxel51/fiftyone/docs/source/user_guide/config.rst

 database migrations when you :ref:`upgrade <upgrading-fiftyone>` or :ref:`downgrade <downgrading-fiftyone>`.

-Database upgrades happen automatically in two steps:
+By default, database upgrades happen automatically in two steps:

 -   **Database**: when you import FiftyOne for the first time using a newer version of the Python package, the database's version is automatically